-The relationship of the bedrail to the bed frame and mattress creates a bed system design that allows gaps, in which the patient’s body parts can become trapped.
-Entrapment can occur when a patient tries to move around in the bed or get out of it without assistance, perhaps because of pain, confusion, delirium, or agitation.
-Patients who are frail, confused, or restless or who have uncontrollable body movements are most vulnerable to becoming entrapped.
+Entrapment can occur when a patient tries to move around in the bed or get out of bed without assistance, perhaps because of pain, confusion, delirium, or agitation.
+Patients who are frail, confused, restless, or have uncontrollable body movements are most vulnerable to becoming entrapped.

 Zones of Entrapment